Cellist Alexander Hersh has quickly established himself as one of the most exciting and versatile talents of his generation.

 Hersh has been awarded numerous top prizes at competitions worldwide including: New York International Artists Association Competition, Ima Hogg Competition, Schadt String competition, Artist Concerts Series National Solo Competition, Luminarts Classical Music Fellowship, Borromeo String Quartet Guest Artist Award, Hellam Young Artist Competition, Boston Pops / New England Conservatory Competition, Jefferson Symphony International Young Artists Competition, Society of American Musicians, Fischoff National Chamber Music Competition, and the Chicago National Chamber Music Competitions.

 A passionate chamber musician, Hersh has performed the complete string quartets of Béla Bartók and Alban Berg and much of the rest of the chamber music canon at music festivals internationally, including: Marlboro, Caramoor, Ravinia Steans Music Institute, Music@Menlo, I-M-S Prussia Cove, Piatigorsky International Cello Festival, Kneisel Hall, Lucerne, New York String Orchestra Seminar, Domaine Forget, Meadowmount School of Music, and at the Amsterdam Cello Biennale.
-He has collaborated in performance with such esteemed artists as Mitsuko Uchida, Pamela Frank, Kim Kashkashian, Gary Hoffman, Peter Wiley, Gilbert Kalish, Adam Neiman, and members of the Cleveland, Borromeo, and Cavani String Quartets.
+He has collaborated in performance with such esteemed artists as Mitsuko Uchida, Pamela Frank, Kim Kashkashian, Gary Hoffman, Heinz Holliger, Peter Wiley, Gilbert Kalish, Adam Neiman, and members of the Cleveland, Borromeo, and Cavani String Quartets.